adriand/dotfiles/README.md

 ./bootstrap
 ```

+this will:

-this will check out the git submodules; symlink the appropriate files in
+1. check out the git submodules (vim, zsh, luakit plugins)
+2. create symlinks (see "folder structure" below)
-`.dotfiles` to your home directory; install the required system-wide ruby gems;
+3. install the required system-wide ruby gems
-and install the vim plugins.  sudo may be required if your `gem` needs it.
+4. install the proper font for powerline
+5. update luakit's adblock subscriptions
+6. compile any vim plugins (&c) as necessary

 the bootstrap script is idempotent and you can run it again to update symlinks
-and vim plugins.
+and vim plugins.  you may need to run it as root.

 if you check out to somewhere other than `~/.dotfiles`, you'll need to edit
 some files that hard-code that path in because they can't accept environment